 "Xena!
-It's time to stop now." he exclaimed grasping my attention.
+It's time to stop now."
+He asserts, grasping my attention.
 "Let her cross over peacefully."

-Marmax gazed into my eyes as he said very gently.
-"So have you.
+Marmax gazed into my eyes, averring very gently, "So have you.
 Let it go."

-He was right.
+He is right.
 I was a killer.
 I am a killer.
 A murderer of thousands of people, whether innocent like Gabrielle, or guilty like Caesar.
-I have failed in protecting Gabrielle the same way I had failed Lyceus, M'Lila...
+I have failed in protecting her the same way I had failed Lyceus, M'Lila...

 I bring my sorrow and sadness to the surface of my very carefully closed heart.
 Gabrielle is not them.
 She won't end up like them.

 "Don't leave me.
 Don't you leave me!"
-I am weeping openly now, still pounding her chest daring silently for someone to interfere, or disturb me so I could make Marmax's words true by killing everyone around me.
+I am weeping openly, pounding her chest, daring silently for someone to interfere or disturb me, so I can make Marmax's words true by killing everyone around me.
 "Don't leave me!
 Don't leave me!
 Wake up!
 Wake up!"

 "You're Aesculupius!"
-Galen cry out falling to his knees.
+Galen affirms, falling to his knees.
 "You've come back to Gaia."

 I finally recognized that click in my heart.
-My soul, if I truly have one, felt complete now that I gained Gabrielle back.
+My soul, if I truly have one, felt complete now I've gained Gabrielle back.

 It was love...